nikhilm-in/gen-http-proxy/README.md

 use cookies: true
 expiration: 60
 ```

-And then open a broswer and point it to the proxy. (e.g. `http://www.myserver.com`) and we will get a page like this one:
+To verify it is working open a broswer and point it to the proxy. (e.g. `http://www.myserver.com`) and you will get a page like this one:

 ![Login dialog](https://raw.githubusercontent.com/nikhilm-in/gen-http-proxy/master/img/login.png)